Abundance and arboreal tendencies of slugs in forested wetlands of southwestern Nova Scotia, Canada

 dc.title Abundance and arboreal tendencies of slugs in forested wetlands of southwestern Nova Scotia, Canada en_CA

-dc.type Article en_CA
+dc.type Text en_CA

 dcterms.bibliographicCitation Canadian field-naturalist 135 (3), 305-316 (2015) en_CA